the Terrible Teens

 Imagine how it will feel to see your dog calming down and actually listening to you!
 To see them doing the right thing without even being asked.
 And to stop saying No! several times a day (or per hour?).

 With my help, you will be on the right path at last.
-You’ll be interacting with your dog with new confidence and clarity, seeing better behavior and enjoying a better relationship.
+You’ll be interacting with your dog with new confidence and clarity, seeing better behavior, and feeling proud instead of aggravated.

 Raise your hand if you’d rather live in harmony than in constant conflict!

-Better Teen Training Package: 5 weeks to a Terrific Teen!
+Better Teen Package: 5 weeks to a Terrific Teen!

 5 sessions for $695, customized for your Dog and Your priorities